clarkfennell/resilience-tech-test/README.md

 - Checked for any data first and output a 'no data' message if data is not found

 ###### <ins>_If I had more time_</ins>

+- I would add Jest tests to confirm every component does what it needs to
+- I would review any console log errors and try to solve them.
+- I would look at the transitions and animations, and see if they can be improved